rust-lang/surveys/surveys/2022-annual-survey/questions.md

 >
 > More detail on the type of situations where people have felt unwelcome can let us better
 > address these issues in the future.

-### Which of the following activities do you find helpful or effective for learning Rust or improving your Rust skills?

-Type: matrix (optional)

-Activities:

-- Reading books or other written material geared towards learning Rust
-- Watching videos, streams, etc. geared towards learning Rust
-- Attending an organized training session or course (in person or virtual)
-- Doing Rust coding exercises or challenges created to help learn Rust
-- Building a non-trivial project in Rust or contributing to an open source project

-Choices:

-- Very helpful
-- Somewhat helpful
-- Not helpful
-- I have no experience with this activity

-> **justification**
->
-> We'd like to confirm what learning materials are popular with the community.
-This
-> combined with some cohort analysis can tell us about how particular subsections
-> of the community prefer to learn.

 ## Rust at work